stefanmarinus/amiqs/README.md

 ## Contact

-For any type of comments, questions etc. feel free to contact us at <stefan.sandner@ific.uv.es>.
+For any type of comments, questions etc. feel free to contact us at <stefansandner@lbl.gov>.

 ## Acknowledgement